Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Fixing usability issues after release

-Despite positive usability tests and strong initial feedback, some usability issues needed attention.
+Despite the strong initial feedback, usability issues needed attention.

 Missing contact information led to missed appointments

-Client companies regularly supply Feelgood with personnel files to make it easier for managers to place orders for their employees.
+Client companies regularly supply Feelgood with personnel files to make it smoother for their managers to place orders for employees.

-I had assumed these files were complete, which was often not the case.
+I had assumed these files were complete, which wasn’t always the case.
 Hence, there was no way to add missing phone numbers or email addresses for employees.

 This led to complaints about employees missing appointments they hadn’t been notified about.
 We solved this by adding input fields for entering missing contact information.